kcrueger/gunsmenu/README.md

 # gunsmenu
 !guns to open guns menu.

-You can only choose guns 1 time per round
+You can only choose guns 1 time per round.